Lyle & Scott: Golf

 The company ventured into the golf wear market in 1960, with the brand's iconic 'Golden Eagle' logo paying tribute to Gleneagles in Scotland and its association with golf.
 By 1970, Lyle and Scott golf wear had become the largest golf wear brand internationally, with prominent golfers such as Jack Nicklaus wearing the brand during the 1978 Open Championship.
 Other notable players to wear the brand during their careers include Arnold Palmer and Gary Player.
 The Lyle and Scott golf wear brand continues to be popular amongst both professional and amateur golfers.

 Popular culture

 The brand had become popular in the 1960s and 1970s with subcultures such as Mods.
 The brand was popular with mods who often wore the brands knitted jumpers as statement pieces.
 The brand has also become synonymous with football culture (or "football casuals") in the United Kingdom.
-The association with football casuals began when football fans wore the brands knitted jumpers from the golf range to football match days, citing the variety of colours as a factor for fans choosing to wear the brand.
+The association with football casuals began when football fans wore the brands knitted jumpers from the golf range to football match days, citing the variety of colours as a factor for fans choosing to wear the brand, including managers, such as current Wycombe Wanderers manager Michael Duff being seen regularly on matchdays sporting Lyle & Scott apparael.

 By the 21st century, Lyle and Scott's main products include footwear, leisurewear such as tracksuits, t-shirts, joggers, bucket hat, bags, underwear, socks, loungewear, shorts, shirts, swimwear, coats, jackets, hoodies and sweatshirts.
-These products are available in rangers for men, women and children.
+These products are available in ranges for men, women and children.